All Episodes

 Vladimir Putin, not a great friend of mine.

-The narrative that you're starting to see play out, Chris, is that there are people that are concerned, strategists that are concerned, that Bernie Sanders being the top of the ticket will will force us to lose the house.
+The narrative that you're starting to see play out, Chris, is that there are people that are concerned, strategists that are concerned, that Bernie Sanders being the top of the ticket will force us to lose the house.

-I don't necessarily think that's the one.
+I don't necessarily think that's a good idea.

-Sanders indeed won a smashing across the board victory, according to our entrance poll.
+Sanders indeed won a smashing across-the-board victory, according to our entrance poll.

 In short, Sanders crushed it.

-And in doing so, he may have crushed the hopes of a democratic establishment desperate to stop him.
+And in doing so, he may have crushed the hopes of a Democratic establishment desperate to stop him.

 I understand that.